arpane4c5/CricketShotDetection/Documentation.md

 Source: Youtube, Hotstar, etc.

 * download_videos.py : Script to take the youtube video ids from a text file and create a bash script which downloads the videos using youtube-dl library.

-SBD Labeling (folder: labels):

-* Created scripts SBD_create_labels.py and create_shot_labels.py

-* SBD_create_labels.py: for semi-automating the labeling task.
-It iterates over a set of videos (kept in subfolders in a path).
-For every video, a corresponding JSON file is created in a similar directory structure.
-The json has following structure only for CUT boundaries.
-{"video_subfolder_file_path": [(preFNum, postFNum), (preFNum, postFNum), ....]}
---> User can use the following keys for traversing
-ESC: Move Forward without positive labeling (puts a -ve label) y  : mark a CUT boundary and move forward b  : move back and delete last +ve/-ve label

-* create_shot_labels.py:

 2. Preprocessing (folder: preprocess)